timzatko/feebas/README.md

 ## setup

 1. Install feebas ```npm install --save-dev feebas``` (you probably want it as a dev dependency)
 2. Create `feebas.config.json` in your project root, the file should look like this.
+Alternatively you can provide path to configuration file - `npx feebas --config ./example/path/to/feebas.config.json`.
 Example file with gitlab integration is available [here](./docs/Configuration.md).
     ```json
     {
         "projects": [